Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

+The light component energy spectrum from 0.16 to 13 PeV is presented in Fig.~\ref{fig:Helium_spec}A, with the flux multiplied by $E^{2.75}$.~The corresponding event counts $\Delta N_{S}(E)$, fluxes $\Phi_{\rm L}(E)$, and uncertainties are given in Table~\ref{tab:light} in the SM.
+The slight hardening of the spectrum at $\sim$ 1~PeV is clearly observed.~The broad knee-like feature is also rather clearly manifested.~Furthermore, statistically speaking, the whole spectrum deviates from a single-index power law, with noticeably small systematic uncertainty as well.

-The systematic uncertainty, as indicated by the shaded band in Fig.~\ref{fig:Helium_spec}A, is estimated from the following sources: a) Lack of knowledge about the abundance of heavy nuclei.
-Composition models are used in the light spectrum measurement, and the largest difference between the fluxes is $\sim$6\%. b) The light event selection efficiency estimated using the simulated event samples.
-The difference between fluxes obtained with a variation of 10\% in the efficiencies, i.e., between 50\% and 70\%, is found to be within $\pm$1\%.
-The systematic uncertainties due to environmental effect corrections include: c) the atmospheric pressure correction, within $\pm$2\%, d) the absolute humidity correction, within $\pm$1\%, and e) the background light correction, within $\pm$2\%.
-More detailed discussion is available in the Supplemental Material~\cite{Helium}.
+As indicated by the shaded band in Fig.~\ref{fig:Helium_spec}A, the systematic error is estimated accounting for the following sources: a) Lack of knowledge about the abundance of heavy nuclei.
+Composition models are used in the light spectrum measurement, and the largest difference in the fluxes is $<$6\%. b) The light event selection efficiency is estimated using the simulated MC samples.
+The difference in fluxes obtained by varying the selection efficiency by 10\% from 60\%, that is, between 50\% and 70\%, is found to be within $\pm$1\%.
+The systematic uncertainties due to environmental effect corrections include: c) the atmospheric pressure correction, within $\pm$2\%, d) the absolute humidity correction, within $\pm$1\%, and e) the background light correction, within $\pm$2\% (see Sec.~\ref{sec:light_sys} in the SM).

-The largest systematic uncertainty is associated with the hadronic interaction model used in the simulation of shower development in the atmosphere and detector response.
-As mentioned above, three interaction models are used in the analysis and the corresponding difference in the fluxes is found to be within 9\%, as shown in Fig.~\ref{fig:hadronic} in the Supplemental Material~\cite{Helium}.
+The largest systematic uncertainty is associated with the high energy hadronic interaction model used in the simulation of shower development in the atmosphere.
+As mentioned above, three interaction models are used in the independent analyses and the corresponding spectra are shown in Fig.~\ref{fig:hadronic}.
+The largest difference in fluxes is found to be within 9\%.